brucedaniel/SleepSessions/README.md

 -Refactor render method in UserCard so that the data processing is somewhere else

 -Tick marks and labels to show timeline duration

+-Bridge that sends device model from native to react does not know what type of simulator, you only get an actual device name on a real device